ZackTanCZ/8_weeks_sql_challenge/Week_1_answers.md

 </details>

-Comments:
+Notes:
-* Non-members (Customer C) is excluded from the query as Customer C did not join as a member.
+* Assumption #01: Non-members (e.g. Customer C) are excluded from the query
-* Membership status is activated on the day it is applied on.
+* Assumption #02: Membership status is activated on the day it is applied on.

 ### 7. Which item was purchased just before the customer became a member?
 <details>